Fall 2015 Enrollment

 Interview Extracurricular activities

 |SAT Critical Reading||500||610|

 Susquehanna students come from many different places and varied backgrounds.
 But what they share in common is a motivation to succeed and a record of academic and personal achievement.
-They are enterprising, independent thinkers.
-Ready to be academically challenged, socially engaged and mentally prepared to succeed in the 21st century.
+They are enterprising, independent thinkers who are ready to be academically challenged, socially engaged, and mentally prepared to succeed in the 21st century.

-First-year, transfer or international student applicants may submit either the Susquehanna Application or Common Application, along with an official high school transcript, school report, and SAT/ACT scores or a graded writing sample under the Test Score Optional plan.
+First-year, transfer, or international student applicants may submit either the Susquehanna Application or Common Application along with an official high school transcript, school report, and SAT/ACT scores.
+Applicants may also choose to apply as Test Optional.
 Susquehanna offers Early Decision and Early Action options.
 Admission is competitive, but more than grades and test scores are evaluated (and valued).